Applying for a primary school place

 When applying for a school place you can express a preference for up to six schools whether they're in Southwark or in another borough.

-If you are going to apply to a school under their medical/social criterion, it’s important that you visit the school first before naming it as a preference on your application.
+It's important that you also visit the school first before naming it as a preference on your application.
 This is to ensure that the school is suitable to meet your child’s needs.
 We strongly advise families to check each school's website for details on how and when they will be holding their open day/evening as this may be subject to change at short notice.

 1. A letter on headed paper from the local authority in England where the child is currently/previously ‘looked after’.
 The letter must confirm that at the time of making the admissions application, the child is either currently ‘looked after’ or was previously 'looked after’ (but ceased to be so because they were adopted, subject to a child arrangements order or a special guardianship order immediately following having been looked after); and